pMan/distributed-url-shortener/README.md

 ## Design
 - Each node works independantly and is accessible thorugh HTTP.
 - Each node exposes a few endpoints that clients can invoke.
-- Each node alos has a UI which displays node status, IP & post it is running on and other active nodes in the cluster.
+- Each node has a GUI which displays node status, IP & port it is running on, and other active nodes in the cluster.
-- Each node registers itself as an Ephemeral ZNode on the ZooKeeper cluster.
+- Each node registers itself as an Ephemeral ZNode on the ZooKeeper cluster upon start up.
-- The leader Node also registers a Global State ZNode to keep track of the URL hashes used so far.
+- The leader Node also registers a Global State ZNode to keep track of the URL hashes used so far and next available value.
 - Each Node can synchronously set the next available hash, and exclusively subscribe a range of hash values from the Global State ZNode.
 - URLs and corresponding hashes will be persisted in an RDBMS table with two columns (hash, url).